grav/tjat/README.md

 ## FAQ
 Q: Does this app steal my API keys?

 A: No, keys are stored loaclly, and only submitted to model providers

-Q: Can people read my chat history
+Q: Can people read my chat history?

-A: Only if they can guess your InstantDB app-id
+A: Only if they can guess your InstantDB app-id!

 ## Pre-requisites